Policy on Inspiration Award

 CHPAMS will form an award committee of five members that consist of President of CHPAMS or his/her designee, CHPAMS advisors and other distinguished members or guests and one member will be elected as the Chair of the Committee.

-The nominating member should email the following documents to the Chair of the Award Committee by October 1 of the award year:
+The nominating member should email the following documents to the Chair of the Award Committee by the designated due date:

 · A cover letter of no more than 1,000 words in English to describe the qualification of the nominee.